Democracy Reignited: A Special Initiative of Florida Humanities

 When Daryl Davis was 10, he did not understand hate yet.
 But, he was the only Black scout in a parade to honor Paul Revere’s ride to Concord when he began getting hit by bottles.
 It was then he formed a question in his mind he spent much of his life answering: “How can you hate me when you don’t even know me?”
 Failing to find an answer in books and history, as an adult and an accomplished musician, he realized who better to ask than a member of the organization formed around the premise: the Ku Klux Klan.
 So began Davis’ extraordinary story, in which a Black man befriended over 200 KKK members, starting with a grand wizard.
 He detailed this incredible journey in his book, “Klan-destine Relationships: A Black Man’s Odyssey in the Ku Klux Klan.”

-During this powerful conversation with Florida Humanities Executive Director Nashid Madyun, learn how Davis’ improbable, impossible, openhearted journey can serve as a beacon of hope for us all.
+During this powerful conversation on Feb.
+9, 2023 with Florida Humanities Executive Director Nashid Madyun, learn how Davis’ improbable, impossible, openhearted journey can serve as a beacon of hope for us all.

 Chloé Valdary: Theory of Enchantment